teradatadb/NameNormalization/README.md

 This project aims to standardize a list of similar company names (for example: JPMC, JPMorgan, J.P.Morgan Chase) to their standard form (e.g., JPMorgan Chase & Co.).
 Traditional string matching approaches like Levenshtein Distance may be slow, hence NLP is utilized for efficiency.

 # Installation
-1. Clone or download this re
+1. Clone or download this rep